Gageperrin/it-notes/it-topics/cissp.md

 * Kerberos attacks focus specifically focused on using information like password hashes to generate a valid Kerberos ticket that can be used to bypass authentication.
 * A ransomware attack encrypts or locks down a user's system or data until certain demands are met.
 * A fault injection attack attempts to leverage normally legitimate fault injections to modify hardware or software system behavior.

+## 3.8 - Apply security principles to site and facility design

+Physical security like information security includes the CIA triad.
+Its key objectives are deterence, delay, detection, assessment, and response.
+Physical security must always consider the safety and protection of people first and foremost.
+The best physical security leverages defense in depth.